Flexible Map allows you to add Google Maps to your WordPress website.

 Spanish (es) — edurramos

 The initial translations for all other languages were made using Google Translate, so it’s likely that some will be truly awful!
-Please help by editing the .js file for your language in the i18n folder, and tell me about it in the support forum.
+If you’d like to help out by translating this plugin, please sign up for an account and dig in.